molovol/MoloVol/index.md

 <img class="title" src="/docs/assets/images/wordmark.png" alt="MoloVol wordmark" height="72">

 MoloVol is a free, cross-plattform, scientific software for volume and surface computations of single molecules and crystallographic unit cells.

-## Utility
-With MoloVol we aim to combine an intuitive and easy-to-use user interface with powerful computing algorithms.
+We aim to combine an intuitive and easy-to-use user interface with powerful computing algorithms.
 We want the software to serve a broad range of scientist by being easily accessible on all common platforms.

-The MoloVol software has been released.
-The software is being maintained and developed on Windows 10, macOS Big Sur, and Ubuntu.
+The software is being maintained by Jasmin B. Maglic and Roy Lavendomme and developed on Windows 10, macOS Monterey, and Ubuntu.

 ## Scientific Reference
 MoloVol v1.0.0 features and algorithms are presented in detail in an [open access scientific article](https://doi.org/10.1107/S1600576722004988) published in the *Journal of Applied Crystallography*.